Introducing Devshell: like virtualenv, for every language

 Default value:

-Type: list of package or string convertible to its
+list of (package or string convertible to it)

 Declared in: